Skip to main content

 Yes, safety experts recommend stopping every 90-120 minutes during long drives to stretch, hydrate, and rest your eyes.
 A 1 hour and 50 minutes timer serves as an effective driving break reminder.
 Pull over at a safe location when the timer sounds, walk around for a few minutes, then restart the timer for your next driving segment.

-How do I prevent burnout during a 1 hour and 50 minutes study session?
+How do I synthesize research findings during a 1 hour and 50 minutes session?

 Related Tools